LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 description: "This article covers the guide to migrate data from offline or live MongoDB instance using oplog replay alongside mitigate connection switch latency with existing utilities."
 ---

+The goal of this post is to learn about the various ways of data migration in MongoDB that can help us to write scripts that change your database by adding new documents, modifying existing ones.

-If you're coming here for the first time, please take a look at the prequel [Self-Hosted MongoDB](./self-hosted-mongo/).
+If you're coming here for the first time, please take a look at the prequel [Self-Hosted MongoDB](https://www.loginradius.com/blog/async/self-hosted-mongo/).

-Alright then, picking from where we left off, let's get started with the data migration.
+Alright then, picking from where we left off, let's get started with the data migration in MongoDB.

 Now, the basic steps to migrate data from one MongoDB to another would be:

 1. Create a zipped backup of the existing data